 The dreamy morning light is incredible for wedding photos and makes you and your spouse shine.
 The Brooklyn Bridge is an iconic New York City spot; the photos speak for themselves.

 14. One World Observatory

 Another great skyline spot for wedding photos is the One World Observatory.
 This location is the highest point in NYC, so the views are extra special.
 Sunset wedding photos here are truly jaw-dropping.
 The One World Observatory is so romantic and beautiful!

 15. Metropolitan Museum of Art

-For an extra glamorous backdrop, you must stop by the Metropolitan Museum of Art on the Upper East Side of NYC.
+It would be best if you stopped by the Metropolitan Museum of Art on the Upper East Side of NYC for an extra glamorous backdrop.
 There are so many great photo spots here.
 The iconic MET steps in the front of the museum, the Roman Sculptures hall, or even the rooftop garden, which has unmatched views of Central Park and the city.

 I can’t think of a more picturesque spot to take your wedding photos.
 If you are a member of the MET, you can even rent out the rooftop for wedding receptions.